 ABSTRACT

-In this paper, we use a hedonic pricing approach, as defined by Rosen (1974), to estimate the effect of attributes of location on marginal apartment prices in Oslo, Norway., while controlling for structural factors of the apartments.
+In this paper, we use a hedonic pricing approach, as defined by Rosen (1974), to estimate the effect of attributes of location on marginal apartment prices in Oslo, Norway, while controlling for structural factors of the apartments.
 To be able to address urban planners and designers, we aim to use variable specifications that can be interpreted and used in practice, in contrast to area-based measures, simple buffer analyses, or straight line distance measures.
 This will also allow to test the effect of space syntax measures on housing prices when more precise specifications of attributes of location are used.
 We conduct different types of accessibility measures with the place syntax tool (PST) using non-aggregated geographical data, including 42,669 apartment sales on address point level, and a hand drawn axial map.
 An ordinary least square (OLS) model specification is used, and additional statistical analysis to capture patterns in the data to ensure robust results.

 It is estimated that spatial configuration has an impact on prices in the apartment market in Oslo, which is in line with previous research in other cities.
 Most robust is the network integration on radius 30.
 We can also conclude that access public transit is positively correlated to apartment prices, while private transit is negatively correlated.
 Access to open water and to the natural reserve Marka is positively correlated with apartment prices.